gaurav-daware/CareerCompass-Ai/README.md

 ### 2. **Get ATS Analysis**
 - Navigate to the **"Analysis"** tab
-- Paste a job description to get compatibility scoring
+- Paste a job description.
+This JD is automatically saved and synced with the Cover Letter and Interview tabs.
 - View keyword matches and improvement suggestions

 ### 3. **Chat with AI Career Coach**